Processing applications: International Experience Canada (IEC) [R204(d) – C21] – International Mobility Program

 Entering notes on work permit validity in GCMS

-The validity of the IEC work permit is generally determined by either a bilateral agreement or arrangement or by a Recognized Organization letter.
-The processing officer should enter a note in the “Notes” field of the work permit to alert the POE to the specific durations for IEC work permits.
+The validity of the IEC work permit is generally determined by either a bilateral agreement or arrangement or by an agreement with a recognized organization via a Memorandum of Understanding (MOU).
+The processing officer must enter a note in the “Notes” field of the work permit to alert the POE to the specific durations for IEC work permits.

 Examples of port of entry (POE) notes:

-- For WHP: Client meets IEC requirements for XX 2022.
+• For WHP: Client meets IEC requirements for XX 202X.
 WHP.
 POE: issue WP for XX months from arrival date.
-As IEC is a yearly quota, this permit is NOT ELIGIBLE FOR A WP-EXT, unless the time indicated above was not issued at POE.
+As IEC is a yearly quota, this permit is not eligible for a WP-EXT, unless the time indicated above was not issued at POE.

-- For YPP: Client meets IEC requirements for XX 2017.
+• For YPP: Client meets IEC requirements for XX 202X.
 YPP is eligible for a maximum validity of XX months.
 Validity of work permit to match offer of employment/employment contract.
 Offer of employment must be TEER 0, 1, 2 or 3.
+For TEER 4 offer of employment, it must be in the client’s field of study.
 WP is extendable, with new offer of employment if the permit was not issued for the maximum validity.
 Client is eligible to change employers, if client provides valid justification (for example, company closed, not receiving the wages or working conditions offered).
 Having a better wage or a better job cannot be accepted as a justification.
 Client may also apply for a WP-EXT, with the same employer, if the time indicated above was not issued at POE.

 Change of employers for employer-specific categories (Young Professionals or International Co-op [Internship])

-See Reciprocal employment – Extending the period of participation or changing employers under the International Experience Canada Program for guidance.
+See Extending the period of participation or changing employers under the International Experience Canada Program for guidance.

 Self-employment